 This course analyzes the financial and monetary system of the U.S. economy and the design and implementation of U.S. monetary policy.
-Among other topics, we will examine the role of banks in the economy, the term structure of interest rates, the stock market, the supply of money, the role of the Federal Reserve in the economy, the objectives of monetary policy in the United States and current monetary policy practice.
+Among other topics, we will examine the role of banks in the economy, the term structure of interest rates, the stock market, the supply of money, the role of the Federal Reserve in the economy, the objectives of monetary policy in the United States and current monetary policy practice

-AS Foundational Abilities: Science and Data (FA2), Citizens and Society (FA4)
+Prerequisite(s): AS.180.101 AND AS.180.102 Distribution Area: Social and Behavioral Sciences AS Foundational Abilities: Science and Data (FA2), Citizens and Society (FA4)